-Parameter Description The filtering criteria lets you determine the target instances and the (egress or ingress) direction of tapping the network traffic.
-The rules must contain the appropriate Layer 2 (L2) to Layer 4 (L4) filters defined in them.
-For example, if you want to filter the traffic for HTTP Port 80, you must select the following criteria: • Layer 2-Ethertype IPv4 • Layer 3-Protocol TCP • Layer 4-Port Destination 80 By default, a rule always displays conditions based on the attributes of L2.
-Refer to Figure 21: Default Rule Conditions on page 66.
-Search Layer 2 Conditions ▼ Ether Type A rule is also associated with priority and action set.
+Paramet er Description Fearch Layer 2 Conditions Ether Type MAC Source MAC Destination VLAN VLAN VLAN PCP VLAN TCI Pass All Figure 1: Default Rule Conditions .
+A rule is also associated with priority and action set.
 Priority A priority determines the order in which the rules are executed.
 The greater the value, the higher the priority.
 The priority value can range from 0 to 99.
 Action Set An Action Set is an exit point in a map that you can drag and create links to the other maps, applications, and monitoring tools.
 A single map can have multiple action sets.
 A single action set can have multiple links connecting to maps and applications.
 You can create an Action Set when you create a rule for a map.

-Parameter Description In the following example (refer to Figure 22: Action Set), Map 1 has two action sets: Action Set 0 and Action Set 1.
+In the following example (refer to Figure 2: Action Set), Map 1 has two action sets: Action Set 0 and Action Set 1.
 The packets that match the rules in Action Set 0 are forwarded to monitoring tools.
-The packets that match the rules in Action Set 1 are forwarded to Map 2.
-Monitoring Tools MAP 1 Figure 22: Action Set A single action set can have up to 8 links connecting the same destination point.
+The packets that match the rules in Action Set 0.
+Map 2.
+Figure 2: Action Set

+A single action set can have up to 8 links connecting the same destination point.
 The same packets from the map are replicated in 8 different links.
-Refer to Figure 23: Action Set with Multiple Links on page 67.